RenderKit/ospray/doc/api.md

 triangle as a quad with the last two vertex indices being identical (`w=z`).

-The `vertex.position` and `index` arrays are mandatory to create a valid mesh.
+The `vertex.position` array is mandatory to create a valid mesh.

+The `index` array is optional.
+If none is provided, a 'triangle soup' is assumed, i.e., each three consecutive vertices form one triangle; unless the boolean `quadSoup` is set to true, then a 'quad soup' is assumed i.e., each four subsequent vertices form one quad.
+If the size of the `vertex.position` array is not a multiple of three for triangles or four for quads, the remainder vertices are ignored.

 ### Subdivision